albertopsmuzas/dotvim/README.md

 #DOTVIM

 ##BRIEF
-Compilation of plugins and configuraiton files for vim which I use during in my everyday work.
+Compilation of plugins and configuration files for vim which I use during my everyday work.

 ##DETAILS
 * The resulting workflow is quite oriented to deal with FORTRAN 90,95,08 programming.